MWRuszczycky/btx/README.md

 **Note: the behaviour of `edit` is still unstable in that if you make an error when editing the reference so that it fails to parse, the script will quit with an error.
 This will be fixed soon.**

 *btx* is intended to do one and only one thing, which is the management of BibTeX bibliographies and not edit the individual entries.
 Therefore, this task is handed off to your favorite text editor using the `edit` command.
 For example, suppose you have a bibliography `animals.bib` containing the reference `Cats2016` and you want to add another author, delete the `publisher` field and fix a typo in the title.
-If your editor of choice is Vim, then you could run the script
+If your editor of choice is *Vim*, then you could run the script
 ```
 btx in animals.bib, get Cats2016 and edit vim
 ```
-This will populate the context with `Cats2016` and then run Vim sequentially on each reference in the *context*, which is just `Cats2016`.
-You can then change the `author` and `title` fields and delete the `publisher` field of the entry using Vim.
-When you write and quit Vim, the edited entry will be reparsed and loaded into the *contex* replacing the previous version.
+This will populate the context with `Cats2016` and then run *Vim* sequentially on each reference in the *context*, which is just `Cats2016`.
+You can then change the `author` and `title` fields and delete the `publisher` field of the entry using *Vim*.
+When you write and quit *Vim*, the edited entry will be reparsed and loaded into the *contex* replacing the previous version.
 Therefore, when the script finishes, the *working bibliography* will be updated with the edited version of `Cats2016`.

 The `get` command works here, because we did not change the key so that the previous entry in the *working bibliography* with the same key is silently overwritten.
 If we had changed the key, then the *working bibliography* would have been updated with the new edited reference and the previous version would have been kept.
 You can rekey the entry using `edit` with `pull` instead of `get` (or you can just use the `pull`/`name` pattern if don't need to make any other edits).
 Finally, `edit` will silently skip any "missing entries" you have tried to load into the *context*.